LW83/name-that-hound/README.md

     4. Lining up answers with radio buttons:
           - Issue: Initially, I struggled with generating the radio button options with the buttons showing up as number options, showing up in a straight line rather than stacked or showing up as lines of all options.
           - Solution: In order to stop all four options showing in one line, I needed to include the [i] after answerOptions.
-To stop the buttons appearing one after another in a line (see below) I add a <br> tag into the code.
+To stop the buttons appearing one after another in a line I add a <br> tag into the code.
 Finally I found that these answer options generated needed to be pushed into a new array (finalAnswerOptions) in order to be pushed as radio buttons to display correctly in the DOM.
           - Resource: General review of course notes and trial and error.

     ![Radio Buttons Bug](./docs/radio-bug.png)